 Using your vouchers to create exclusivity is also an effective customer engagement tool.
 If your customers feel like they’re part of a select group of voucher recipients it makes them feel special – which is as good as customer engagement gets.
-When a customer is made to feel special by your brand, it works magic on that relationship.
+When a customer is made to feel special by your brand, it works magic in that relationship.

 Designing promotions for greater customer engagement mileage is another way to increase the ROI of your vouchers.
-An offer that encourages repeat business is more likely to convert someone into a long-term customer than one issued for simply signing up to something.
+An offer that encourages repeat business is more likely to convert someone into a long-term customer than one issued for simply signing up for something.

 To avoid voucher abuse, you need to take control of your promo codes or coupons.
-By running a customer engagement focused voucher campaign as opposed to a generic one, you’re already controlling the creation and distribution of the vouchers.
+By running a customer engagement-focused voucher campaign as opposed to a generic one, you’re already controlling the creation and distribution of the vouchers.

-Creating key performance indicators (KPIs) and limits for voucher code redemption is an easy to implement fail-safe for your voucher campaign.
-If you are using vouchers for customer engagement, designed to target specific market segments, learn everything you can about them especially their statistics.
+Creating key performance indicators (KPIs) and limits for voucher code redemption is an easy-to-implement fail-safe for your voucher campaign.
+If you are using vouchers for customer engagement, designed to target specific market segments, learn everything you can about them, especially their statistics.
 Then take control of your promo codes by creating limits based on your knowledge of these market segments.

 The best way to control your voucher campaign is to individualise them by creating unique codes for each separate customer.
 This kind of voucher distribution is effective at preventing voucher fraud because once an individual voucher code has been redeemed it’s deactivated.
 If you’re using your voucher campaign for personalised customer engagement this voucher individualisation can be easily incorporated into your operations – simply create a unique code for each of your vouchers.
 This is not only a way to monitor your customers’ behaviour and therefore the performance of your campaign but also help you avoid voucher fraud at the same time.

 Customer engagement and voucher fraud prevention strategies go hand in hand.
 Using your vouchers for customer engagement means that you’re already controlling your campaign through KPIs, limits and personalisation.
-Once all these controls are set, you need to implement an effective voucher monitoring system as part of your business’ operations.
+Once all these controls are set, you need to implement an effective voucher monitoring system as part of your business operations.

-Understanding the impact vouchers can have on your bottom line can transform your marketing efforts into targeted and high performing campaigns.
+Understanding the impact vouchers can have on your bottom line can transform your marketing efforts into targeted and high-performing campaigns.
 However, not all voucher strategies are created equal.

 The kinds of voucher strategies that will deliver the greatest ROI and safeguard against misuse have customer engagement in their DNA.
 Why?
-Because customer engagement personalises your interactions with your customers, showing them that they aren’t just a statistic but a valued friend of your company.
+Customer engagement personalises your interactions with your customers, showing them that they aren’t just a statistic but a valued friend of your company.
 And, if you use vouchers to engage with your customers, you deepen this relationship by delivering happiness via the psychology of discounting.